researcher willing to send an original piece or work for its evaluation

 Various authors (2007): The Making of the Modern Body: Sexuality and Society in the Nineteenth Century, Gallagher, C. and Laqueur, T. (eds.), Berkeley: University of California Press

 - • Chapters in a book, parts of monographs and collaborations:

-surname of the cited author in capital letters, followed by the initial
+surname of the author mentioned in capital letters, followed by the

-of the first name; year of publication, title of the collaboration or
+initial of the name; year of publication, title of the collaboration or

-article, within double quotation marks, followed by "in"; surname and
+article, within angle quotes, followed by "in"; surname and initial of